bazel-contrib/bazel-lib/docs/write_source_files.md

 Write one or more files and/or directories to the source tree.

-By default, `diff_test` targets are generated that ensure the source tree files and/or directories to be written to are up to date and the rule also checks that all source tree files and/or directories to be written to exist.
+By default, `diff_test` and `executable_test` targets are generated that ensure the source tree files and/or directories to be written to are up to date and the rule also checks that all source tree files and/or directories to be written to exist.
 To disable the exists check and up-to-date tests set `diff_test` to `False`.